-End-user and system management functionality of the infrastructure provided by META-NODEs will be entirely based on functionalities offered by the META-SHARE software platform.
-For external users the access will be read-only and will consist of:
+End-user and system management functionality of the infrastructure provided by META-NODEs will be entirely based on functionalities offered by the META-SHARE software platform (downloadable as the latest version 3.0.1 from https://github.com/metashare/META-SHARE/tags).
+For external users the access will be read-only and will consist of all features that are provided by this software:

-- keyword-based LRT search and browse (with standard functionality such as filtering, ordering, paging etc.), - access to usage statistics (most viewed, top downloaded, most recently updated resources, top and latest queries), - user registration and login (necessary e.g. to download resources), - downloading resources (if offered by depositor).
+- keyword-based LRT search and browse (with standard functionality such as filtering, ordering, paging etc.), - access to usage statistics (most viewed, top downloaded, most recently updated resources, top and latest queries), - user registration and login (necessary e.g. to download resources),

+• downloading resources (if offered by depositor)